 Submitted by: Rajesh Patel http://rajesh.homelinux.org A simple project to control some toy RC Cars using the Arduino.
-AJAX input to php back end that uses the Arduino- Serial.c code from the Arduino Playground to acheive serial port interaction.
+AJAX input to php back end that uses the Arduino- Serial.c code from the Arduino Playground to achieve serial port interaction.
 Web-cam provides real-time feedback.
-A great little project for some young enthusiasts (my sons ages 8 and 11) to learn some basics about the arduino.
+A great little project for some young enthusiasts (my sons ages 8 and 11) to learn some basics about the Arduino.

 Please visit and drive our RC cars

-Submitted by: Rajesh Patel http://apps.facebook.com/smsbridge/ By installing this facebook application - you can communicate with an ardunio attached to a webserver using text messages (FOR FREE).
-The SMSBridge forwards your facebook texts to your webserver which can then communicate with the arduino via a serial proxy.
+Submitted by: Rajesh Patel http://apps.facebook.com/smsbridge/ By installing this facebook application - you can communicate with an Arduino attached to a webserver using text messages (FOR FREE).
+The SMSBridge forwards your Facebook texts to your webserver which can then communicate with the Arduino via a serial proxy.